S.Africa prosecutor drops fraud charges against Gordhan

 South Africa's top prosecutor on Monday announced that fraud charges against Finance Minister Pravin Gordhan and his co-accused would be dropped.

-“I have directed the summons to be withdrawn with immediate effect,” Abrahams told journalists on Monday.
+“I have directed the summons to be withdrawn with immediate effect,” Abrahams told journalists.

 In announcing the decision, Abrahams said he believed Gordhan did not intend to break the law.

 Gordhan has claimed the charges were politically motivated, and received support from several high-profile ANC politicians — including the nation’s deputy president Cyril Ramaphosa and numerous ministers — as well as scores of business leaders.

 His imminent prosecution had sparked investor fears that he would also be sacked, as the country reels from an economic downturn and declining business confidence.

 He has been a vocal opponent of corruption and excessive spending by President Jacob Zuma’s government, which has been hit by a series of graft scandals and slowing economic growth.